garrym/dotmailer-api-client/README.md

 A small console application for testing method calls and objects returned from the dotMailer.Api client class.

-#### Known Issues

-- Not all methods are supported yet
-- Methods that require binary uploads are not supported yet due the parameters not appearing in the WADL
-- All client methods are synchronous and will be updated to async in the near future
-- There are some spelling mistakes with method names in the WADL which are reflected in the generated code (Namely 'PostSegmentRefreh' and 'GetSegmentsRefrehById')

 #### Limits

 Please be aware that the dotMailer API has [usage limits](http://api.dotmailer.com/) - please use bulk API methods where you can, and use the in-app API call debugger if you need to troubleshoot your integration.